Stephen F. Hayes

 Stephen Forester Hayes is an American journalist and author.
 In October 2019 Hayes co-founded the online opinion and news publication The Dispatch.
 Previously, he was a senior writer for National Journal and Editor-in-chief of The Weekly Standard.
-He was a staunch proponent of the Iraq War and an influential figure in promoting the claim that the Saddam Hussein regime and Al Qaeda had an operational relationship.
+He was a staunch proponent of the Iraq War and an influential figure in promoting the debunked claim that Saddam Hussein and Al Qaeda had an operational relationship.

 Early life

 Stephen F. Hayes was born in Wauwatosa, Wisconsin.
 He graduated from DePauw University, where he was a member of the Sigma Chi fraternity.
 He went on to study journalism at the Columbia University Graduate School of Journalism.

 Career

 As a career political journalist, his work has appeared in the New York Post, Washington Times, Salon.com, National Review, and Reason.
 He has been a commentator on CNN, The McLaughlin Group, Fox News Channel, MSNBC, CNBC, and C-SPAN.

 He became editor-in-chief of The Weekly Standard in 2016.
 On December 14, 2018, Clarity Media Group announced that it would cease publication of the magazine after 23 years.

 In 2019, Hayes along with Jonah Goldberg and Toby Stock, formed the conservative media company, The Dispatch.
 In 2021, Hayes was hired by MSNBC as a "contributor across all our platforms".